toilabaodai123/simple-login/README.md

-# About
+# Summary
-Use tools and technologies to create an infrastructure for a webservice.
+Use tools and technologies to create an infrastructure for a web application on AWS.
 # Project folder structure
 ├── app
 │&emsp;&emsp;├── Dockerfile